Winter term courses

 WP14: Schwerpunkt Botanik und Mykologie - Focus on Botany and Mycology The lecture covers the diversity, morphology and evolution of phototrophic organisms (i.e., algae, seedless plants and seed plants) and fungi.
 The practical course is based on numerous specimens for physical examination, which comprise fresh and pickled material and microscopic slides. |

-Almer, Facher, Gottschling, Siadjeu, Veranso-Libalah, Werth |
+Almer, Bechteler, Facher, Gottschling, Veranso-Libalah, Werth |

 S 3 SWS BSc, MSc, teacher |

-Function, Genetics and Evolution of C4 and CAM The block seminar will take place on 8th and 9th of March, 2023.
-Each student will present and discuss a publication on C4 or CAM photosynthesis. |
+Function, Genetics and Evolution of C4 and CAM The seminar takes place as a block course in the week before the practical.
+Each student will present and discuss a publication on C4 or CAM photosynthesis.
+By discussing review papers, principals of C4 or CAM photosynthesis will be introduced before the start of the practical course. |

-Kadereit, Siadjeu, Messerschmid |
+Kadereit, Messerschmid |

 P 3 SWS MSc, teacher |

-Function, Genetics and Evolution of C4 and CAM C4 and photosynthesis are both extraordinary cases of complex physiological traits that evolved independently in many plant lineages and concentrate carbon around Rubisco to suppress photorespiration and reduce water loss.
-During the lecture, students will learn how, where and why C4 and CAM photosynthesis evolved and key morphological, anatomical, biochemical, and molecular changes underlying its origin from the C3 ancestor.
+Function, Genetics and Evolution of C4 and CAM C4 and CAM photosynthesis are both extraordinary cases of complex physiological traits that evolved independently in many plant lineages and concentrate carbon around Rubisco to suppress photorespiration and reduce water loss.
+During the introductory lectures, students will learn how, where and why C4 and CAM photosynthesis evolved and key morphological, anatomical, biochemical, and molecular changes underlying its origin from the C3 ancestor.
 In addition, they will also learn the diversity and distribution of CAM and C4 photosynthesis in plants studying also intermediate photosynthetic types, such as C2 plants or plants with CAM cycling.
 Through the practical course, students will examine the differences between CAM and C4 photosynthesis and the ancestral C3 photosynthesis at the physiological and molecular levels.
 First, they will observe and measure leaf anatomical differences and ecophysiological performance between C3, C4 and CAM plants.
 Second, they will extract RNA and compare the gene expression profiles of C3, C4 and CAM plants.
-At the end of the course, important skills in histology, physiology, molecular biology and bioinformatics will be acquired. |
+At the end of the course, important skills in anatomy, physiology, molecular biology and bioinformatics will be acquired. |

-Kadereit, Siadjeu, Messerschmid |
+Kadereit, Messerschmid |

 S 2 SWS BSc, MSc |